MobilityData/awesome-transit/README.md

 - [General Travel Network Specification](https://zephyrtransport.org/trb17projects/7-general-travel-network-specification/) - A planned data specification for sharing travel demand model networks.
 - [OMX: The Open Matrix data file format](https://github.com/osPlanning/omx) - A structured collection of two-dimensional array objects and associated metadata, for possible use in the transportation modeling industry.
 - [General Modeling Network Specification (GMNS)](https://github.com/zephyr-data-specs/GMNS) - A format for sharing routable road network files designed to be used in multi-modal static and dynamic transportation planning and operations models.
 Volpe/FHWA partnership with Zephyr Foundation.
+- [CurbLR](https://github.com/curblr/curblr-spec) - A specification for curb regulations.
+- [shared-row](https://github.com/d-wasserman/shared-row) - A specification for right-of-way (ROW) for a SharedStreets Reference.

 ### Resources